 My absolute favorite “soda” recipe for water kefir is this Orange Kefir Recipe.
 Though I’ve tried just about every possible flavor/juice/etc. for water kefir, the orange recipe is the most successful for extra fizz and deliciousness.
 Oh, plus there are extra nutrients in orange rind, so… yeah!

 Get some grains from a friend, or buy some water kefir grains from Amazon.
 Just don’t use milk-kefir grains.
 These are NOT the same thing!

 Spring water is best—chlorine will slow down (or kill) your grains.
 Also, don’t use honey.
-It is anti-bacterial, and since this is a culture, the honey might slow the culture (or stop it dead in its tracks).
+It is anti-bacterial, so it can slow the culture down (or stop it dead in its tracks).

 I tried palm sugar, but I thought it turned out weird.

 I tried organic raw sugar, but killed the grains (after using the raw sugar for a month).
 I had to get some grains back from a friend I’d gave some too.
 Luckily, she hadn’t killed hers!